penborter/ben_report/_reviews/To-Sell-Is-Human.md

 ---

 ## All work is sales
 The prevalence of sales or sales-adjacent skills has increased to a point where everyone is doing of some sort of selling in the work.
 This can be external, traditional sales, or internal through persuading stakeholders of a project's value.
-Related to Alex Danco's idea of [worldbuilding](https://alexdanco.com/2021/04/10/world-building/).
+Basically the precursor idea to Alex Danco's thesis on [worldbuilding](https://alexdanco.com/2021/04/10/world-building/).

 Selling, broadly, is about convincing someone to part with resources now to get benefit for themselves later.
 Motivation is a form of selling.